jonathondilworth/depth-driven-knowledge-retrieval/README.md

-# Depth Driven Knowledge Retrieval
+# Depth Driven Knowledge Retrieval with Hyperbolic Bi-Encoders for Biomedical Question Answering in SNOMED CT

 This repository serves for any continuation of work (post-submission) based on the [https://github.com/jonathondilworth/uom-thesis](https://github.com/jonathondilworth/uom-thesis) repo.

-**Note:** Any corrections and continuations of exploratory research *(in part due to my own curiosity, and perhaps culminating in a short paper)* will be pushed here, as to not affect the integrity of timestamps in [uom-thesis](https://github.com/jonathondilworth/uom-thesis) post-submission (besides a [one-liner modification in the README.md](https://github.com/jonathondilworth/uom-thesis/pull/2/commits/c5a7979cb29db1e8fde0f9baa4f5ca03e314171f)).
+Any corrections and continuation of research efforts will be pushed here, as to not affect the integrity of timestamps in [uom-thesis](https://github.com/jonathondilworth/uom-thesis).

 ## Background

-This work extends research on hierarchical ontology embeddings (HiT, OnT) for biomedical knowledge retrieval, specifically addressing SNOMED CT.
+This work extends research on effective knowledge retrieval using transformer-based ontology embeddings, i.e. HiT and OnT, applied to biomedical question answering, with a specific focus on SNOMED CT.

+**Number of noted corrections (25/09/2025):** 6

+**Currently working on:** Re-training HiT-FULL and OnT-FULL on H200 GPU architecture; increased batch size from $32$ to $64$ and $96$, changed epochs from $1$ to $2$; and decreased the learning rate from $1e-5$ to $5e-6$.
+Spending some time thoughtfully reflecting upon methodological decisions and re-evaluating.

-## Aims & Objectives
+## Aims

 1. Reproduce experimental results in full, documenting any corrections to existing code and/or datasets.
 Note: this should include re-training HiT & OnT models on H200 GPU architecture with 141GB of available VRAM *(in an attempt to overcome issues discussed in Appendix.F, i.e. the effects of ontology size)*.